wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 > the Arduino IDE, as it is optional.

-If you have multiple themes, zip each one up without including creation of a directory (when it is unzipped it will not create a new directory to hold the newly-unzipped .ZIP archive; instead, it unzips in whatever is the current directory - at least, under Linux, that's true).
+If you have multiple themes, zip each one up without including creation of a directory (when it is unzipped, it will not create a new directory to hold the newly-unzipped .ZIP archive; instead, it unzips in whatever is the current directory - at least, under Linux, that's true).

 Then drop all the .ZIP files into the `'~/Arduino/theme'` directory.
-From there, `File > Preferences` will offer a means to choose one of them over the others.
+From there, **File > Preferences** will offer a means to choose one of them over the others.

 **As is usual** for the Arduino IDE, always restart it (exit it entirely, then start it afresh) after changing a Preference.